annahmad/budget-app/README.md

 # Budget App

 A Python budget tracker that manages spending across categories and visualizes expenses as a bar chart.
-Built as part of the [freeCodeCamp Python Certification]((https://www.freecodecamp.org/learn/python-v9)) certification.
+Built as part of the [freeCodeCamp Python Certification]((https://www.freecodecamp.org/learn/python-v9)).

 ## Features